-Get your team back on the field sooner than your competitors.
+1. Get your digital marketing team back on the field sooner than your competitors.

 Every agency is made up of “A”, “B” and “C” players.
 “A” players are your superstars that make things happen.
 “A” players separate you from your competitors.
 “B” players are loyal and will likely stay with your agency long after many of your “A” players have left for perceived greener pastures.
 “C” players are people you need to replace but you haven’t yet made that change.
 Most importantly, communicate consistently with your A players.
 Communicate your intent to keep them on board.
 In the midst of present uncertainty and instability, you could lose your “A” players to your competitors.

 If you have furloughed people, you do not need to immediately return every person back to your digital marketing team.
 For digital marketing agency growth, make every decision to return a person to work as if it were a new hiring decision.
 Don’t return a person to work if you wouldn’t hire that person all over again.
 Maintain a healthy mix of “A” players and “B” players.
 Do not maintain an overabundance of “B” players.
 Generally, do not return any “C” players you have furloughed.

 Remote work opportunities will continue to grow.
 Companies that successfully augment their teams with remote workers will have a competitive advantage after the Coronavirus shutdown.
 Most importantly, they will not be limited to only the best talent in the area or the talent they can relocate.
 For digital marketing agency growth, augment your teams with remote workers.
 Check out our post with tips on leading remotely.

 Focus under-utilized “A” players on future revenue.
 Perhaps you have some extra capacity but have hesitated to furlough some of your best players.
 Motivate your impact players to think about how to increase future revenue.
 Focus on growth capabilities around lifecycle marketing and insight-driven marketing.
 Additionally, focus on upgrading your marketing technology and ecommerce capabilities.

-There are things you do really well.
+There are things your agency does really well.
 There are also sectors that will grow faster post-Coronavirus shutdown.
-For digital marketing agency growth, determine what your agency can do extremely well for people and then proactively pursue those opportunities.
+For digital marketing agency growth, determine what your agency can do extremely well for people.
+Then, be proactive in pursuing those opportunities.